 DeLuca says the Ventnor Memory Park will energize the neighborhood.
+Others disagree.

-Research shows it could increase property values.
 The Ventnor Planning Board was not prepared to discuss tax exempt status though.
 The re-development & Master Plans of Ventnor, calls for stuff like that.
 It’s a function of Ventnor regulation.

 Ventnor Planning Board.
 They can over-rule the taxing power? (assessor)